tneotia/html-editor-enhanced/README.md

 If you do find any issues, please report them in the Issues tab and I will see if a fix is possible, but if I close the issue it is likely due to the above fact.

 1. When switching between dark and light mode, a reload is required for the HTML editor to switch to the correct color scheme.
-You can implement this programmatically in Flutter Mobile: `HtmlEditor.editorController.reload()`, or in Flutter Web: `HtmlEditor.reloadWeb()`.
+You can implement this programmatically in Flutter Mobile: `<controller name>.editorController.reload()`, or in Flutter Web: `<controller name>.reloadWeb()`.
 This will reset the editor!
 You can save the current text, reload, and then set the text if you'd like to maintain the state.

 2. If you are making a cross platform implementation and are using either the `controller` getter or the `reloadWeb()` method, use `kIsWeb` in your app to ensure you are calling these in the correct platform.